projectcalico/calico/README.md

 # Project Calico

 Project Calico represents a new approach to virtual networking, based on the same scalable IP networking principles as the Internet.

-Calico’s pure L3 approach to data center networking integrates seamlessly with cloud orchestration systems (such as OpenStack) to enable secure IP communication between virtual machines, containers, or bare metal workloads.
+Unlike other virtual networking approaches, Calico does not use overlays, instead providing a pure Layer 3 approach to data center networking.
+Calico is simple to deploy and diagnose, provides a rich security policy, supports both IPv4 and IPv6 and can be used across a combination of bare-metal, VM and container workloads.

 Calico implements a highly efficient vRouter in each compute node that leverages the existing Linux kernel forwarding engine without the need for